 As he spoke, a beautiful island slowly emerged from the bottom of the blue sea, Rhodes.
 Helios bathed Rhodes with his own radiance and made it the most beautiful island in the Aegean Sea.

-The visitor can find monuments and evidence of Rhode's long history scattered all over the island, and on almost any place he goes there is a piece of history and myth to explore.
+Going back such a long time, also brings in allot of diversity.
+From stories of mythology to the era of Knights of St. John and the Turkish occupation, there are multifarious monuments and evidence of Rhode's long history scattered all over the island, and on almost every place one goes there is a piece of history and myth to explore.

 More about Rhode's history can be found here